bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 0: 00:30:19

 You know, What are the issues that we could have here?
-Or at least what are the, there really is no issues, but like what are the perceived issues that we could have here if we have like recursive things happening in the base layer?
+There really is no issues, but like what are the perceived issues that we could have here if we have like recursive things happening in the base layer?

 Speaker 1: 00:30:34